eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

     Float sqr(Float x) { return x*x; }

+In Ceylon, a value or function declaration can occur almost anywhere: as a _toplevel_, belonging directly to a package, as an _attribute_ or _method_ of a class, or as a _block-local_ declaration inside a different value or function body.
+Indeed, as we'll see later, a value or function declaration may even occur _inside an expression_ in some cases.

 ## Fat arrows

-Ceylon's expression syntax is much more powerful than Java's, and it is therefore possible to express a lot more in a single compact expression.
+Ceylon's expression syntax is much more powerful than Java's, and it's therefore possible to express a lot more in a single compact expression.
 It's therefore _extremely_ common to encounter functions and values which simply evaluate and return an expression.
 So Ceylon lets us abbreviate